CezaryPukownik/notionsync.koplugin/README.md

 - **Rich Metadata Sync**: Automatically fills in book info like authors, ISBN, reading progress, language, pages, and start date (if those columns exist in selected database).
 - **One-Click Sync**: You can asign the sync as gesture (for example as corner click) to quickly sync your highlights.

+## Roadmap to v0.3.0

+- [ ] **Improve performance**: Implement caching to reduce API requests and improve sync speeds, particularly when working with a large number of highlights.
+- [ ] **Optional metadata sync**: A configurable setting that lets you choose whether to populate the metadata columns, even if they already exist.

 ## ️ Notion Setup

 Create a Notion Database with the following columns. **All metadata columns are optional**—if you don't add them, the plugin simply skips them.